Financing your bar or restaurant

-Microloans: These loans are used for smaller funding levels and have a maximum amount of $50,000, with the average loan being $13,000.
+Microloans: These loans are for smaller funding levels and have a maximum amount of $50,000, with the average loan being $13,000.
 Microloans can be used for working capital, inventory/supplies, furniture/fixtures, or machinery and equipment.
-When you receive a microloan, you must receive business training and pay it back within 6 years.
+When you receive a microloan, you receive business training and must pay it back within 6 years.

 CDC/504 Loans: 504 loans are used to gain assets for expansion or modernization.
 They are available through Certified Development Companies (CDCs), the community-based partner, and must be used for fixed assets.
 Benefits of 504 loans include 90% financing, fixed-rate interest rates, and savings resulting in improved cash flow.
 While there is no maximum amount for 504 loans, the SBA caps their loan amount at $5M.
 For certain energy projects, the borrower can receive a 504 loan for up to $5.5 million per project, for up to three projects not to exceed $16.5 million total.
 To qualify for a 504 loan, your business must have a tangible net worth of less than $15 million.
 Check out this link to see other eligibility requirements.

-SBA loans are an enticing option if you’re looking to finance your own bar, restaurant or a brewery because they have low-interest rates, the lowest down payments, and you remain in complete control.
+SBA loans are an enticing option if you’re looking to finance your bar, restaurant, or brewery because they have low-interest rates, the lowest down payments, and you remain in complete control.
 To be considered for an SBA loan, you will need a credit score of 680 or higher, and you must pay a 10-20% down payment.
 A strategic and realistic way to raise capital is by increasing the down payment through investors and/or doing a round of funding with family and friends.

 Even though there are several benefits, there are also some downfalls.
 It typically takes anywhere from 30 to 60 days to hear back from the SBA, the paperwork is quite lengthy, they may require collateral, and it can take weeks to months before processing into your bank account.